-Use methods of cultural control to discourage infestation; methods include monitoring and providing accurate irrigation and prompt, appropriate pruning.
+Discourage scale infestation by providing appropriate irrigation and pruning.
 Palms maintained in over-wet conditions and in soils with poor drainage are more susceptible to dangerous or unattractive scale.
-Conversely, washing the leaves of infested trees to remove dust will encourage natural scale predators.
-Prune off any limbs or fronds that have a heavy occupation.
-Open up the canopy by rigorously cutting back upper foliage; scale is naturally held back by high levels of uninterrupted sun exposure.
+Scale is naturally kept in check by high levels of uninterrupted sun exposure, so pruning can help.
+Prune off any limbs or fronds that are excessively dense.
+Open up the canopy by rigorously cutting back upper foliage.

-Encourage organic resistance to scale by monitoring your plants' environment and allowing natural balance to eradicate -- or at least moderate -- the parasites.
-The larvae of small parasitic wasps such as Aphytis, Coccophagus, Encarsia and Metaphycus are voracious scale predators, as are many beetles, bugs, lacewings and mites.
-Predatory Chilocorus, Hyperaspis, Rhyzobius and Asian lady beetles -- almost universally colloquially called ladybugs -- also act as natural control agencies.
-Eggs and larvae of species that do well in specific locales are often available from special local landscaping suppliers.
+Monitor your plants' environment to allow natural enemies to eradicate the parasites.
+The larvae of small parasitic wasps are voracious scale predators, as are many beetles, lady beetles, bugs, lacewings, and mites.
+Eggs and larvae of beneficial species that do well in specific locales may be available from landscaping suppliers.

-Prevent honeydew ants from occupying the area around a plant.
-Scale can flourish when their natural enemies, such as the vedalia beetle Rodolia cardinalis, are prevented from working by ants tending what are effectively farmed scale herds.
-Wrap the palm's trunk with a collar of fabric tree wrap and fit wedges into uneven areas, then coat the collar with a sticky substance to arrest the movement of ants up the tree to the areas where they are tending the scale.
-Move the collars twice a year to avoid damage to the bark.
+Prevent ants from occupying the area around a plant.
+Scale can flourish when their natural enemies are prevented from working by ants tending what are effectively farmed herds of scale insects.
+Wrap the palm's trunk with a collar of fabric tree wrap and fit wedges into uneven areas; then coat the collar with a sticky substance to stop ants from climbing up the tree.

-Spray the infested plant with narrow-range horticultural oil, insecticidal soap or a mixture of oil and soap, in the palm's least active season, usually late winter.
-The plant must be completely sprayed; trunk, branches and even the underside of fronds.
-This measure should be taken only when atmospheric moisture, such as fog and rain, is not expected for at least 24 hours.
-Horticultural oil is most effective on woody, deciduous trees, but may have a positive impact on some palm infestations.
+Spray the infested plant with narrow-range horticultural oil, insecticidal soap, or a mixture of oil and soap, in the palm's least active season, usually late winter.
+The plant must be completely sprayed: trunk, branches, and even the underside of fronds.
+This measure should be taken only when fog and rain are not expected for at least 24 hours.

 Apply systemic insecticides, which are absorbed into the tree then transferred to the parasite in lethal doses, where spraying and environmental control are not practical options.
 Use systemic insecticides according to the manufacturer's instructions; some are applied to the tree's roots where they are absorbed, others are injected or implanted into the trunk.

-Use contact insecticides such as carbamates, organophosphates and pyrethroids only as a last resort in scale control.
-Although they are effective in killing the insects, they also cause great disruption in the life cycles of other "friendly" insects and mites.
-Further, their residues remain present on the trees for extended periods, and this persistence continues to disrupt the presence of the "good bugs."
+Use contact insecticides as a last resort in scale control.
+Although they are effective in killing the insects, they also cause great disruption in the life cycles of beneficial insects and mites.